 There are three main types of lighting: ambient (general) lighting, accent lighting, and task lighting.
 Ambient lighting is indirect, soft lighting that provides the general illumination for the room.
-Ambient lighting often times comes in the form of recessed ceiling lights, chandeliers, floor lamps, and wall sconces.
+It often times comes in the form of recessed ceiling lights, chandeliers, floor lamps, and wall sconces.

 Task lighting is great for studies, home offices, kitchens, and bathrooms where tasks are to be completed.
-Some examples include a desk lamp, reading lamp, and under cabinet lighting.
+Some examples include a desk lamp, reading lamp, and under cabinet lights.

 Advances in LED technology has changed how lighting is incorporated into a room.
 LED offers many advantages to traditional incandescent including reduced power consumption and decreased heat output.
 This can simply mean savings in your pocketbook, but it can also mean you can add additional lighting to a room without the concerns of running up your electric bill or causing too much heat to be produced.